 Are there online programs for construction management?

-With the increasing popularity and accessibility of online education, many colleges and universities offer online programs in construction management at both the undergraduate and graduate levels.
+With the increasing popularity and accessibility of online education, many colleges and universities offer online programs at both the undergraduate and graduate levels.

 Online programs typically cover the same curriculum and topics as their on-campus counterparts.
 The coursework is delivered through virtual platforms, allowing students to access lectures, readings, assignments, and interactive materials remotely.
 This enables them to successfully complete the program and earn their degree online.